NYULibraries/dlts-readium-js-viewer/README.md

 Mozilla is in the process of transitioning to their next generation of automation driver, [Marionette](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette).
 Marionette is not yet complete.
-Selenium is no longer able to automate Firefox without the aid of a 3rd driver executable.
+Selenium is no longer able to automate Firefox without the aid of a 3rd-party driver.
 It is now necessary to provide to Selenium the external driver currently still under development by Mozilla:
 [geckodriver](https://github.com/mozilla/geckodriver).  `geckodriver` does not yet fully implement the WebDriver protocol --